Introduction to Finite Element Methods: Galerkin approach for elliptic problems

 Arguing as in \cref{sec:overview:galerkin}, we see that the solution $u_h \in V_h$ of \eqref{eq:galerkin:galerkin} -- which is called \emph{Ritz--Galerkin approximation} in this context -- satisfies

 i.e., $u_h$ is the best approximation of $u$ in $V_h$ in the energy norm.
+Using the equivalence of norms, this implies that the infimum in \cref{thm:galerkin:cea} is attained for symmetric bilinear forms.
 Equivalently, one can say that the error $u-u_h$ is orthogonal to $V_h$ in the inner product defined by $a$.

 Often it is more useful to estimate the error in a weaker norm.
 This requires a \emph{duality argument}.
-Let $H$ be a Hilbert space with inner product $(\cdot,\cdot)$ and $V$ a closed subspace satisfying the conditions of the \nameref{thm:weak:laxmilgram} theorem such that the embedding $V\hookrightarrow H$ is continuous (e.g., $V=\m{H1} \hookrightarrow \m{L2} = H$).
+Let $H$ be a Hilbert space with inner product $(\cdot,\cdot)_H$ and $V$ be a closed subspace satisfying the conditions of the \nameref{thm:weak:laxmilgram} theorem such that the embedding $V\hookrightarrow H$ is continuous (e.g., $V=\m{H1} \hookrightarrow \m{L2} = H$).
 Then we have the following estimate. \begin{lemma}[Aubin--Nitsche lemma] Let $u_h$ be the solution of \eqref{eq:galerkin:galerkin} for given $V_h\subset V$ and $u$ be the solution of \eqref{eq:galerkin:variational}.
-Then, there exists a $C>0$ such that
+For any $g\in H$, let $\phi_g$ be the unique solution of the \emph{adjoint problem}